Shaaali/identity-apps/docs/guides/conditional-auth/README.md

 required parameters, the default authentication steps, and how you can try out the behavior of this template.
 -->

+The available templates are divided into 2 sub-categories as listed below
+1. Access Control
+2. Adaptive Authentication

-The available templates are listed below.
+The pre-defined templates are listed below.

 <table>
   <tr>